Produce your pitch

 Prepare your script

-Careers and Student Development has developed a range of resources to help you work on your video script.
+The Careers Service has developed a range of resources to help you work on your video script.
 Check out the Produce Your Pitch information sheet (PDF, 410.6KB) to help put your content together.

 To ensure your one minute clip is industry ready, we suggest you focus on up to three of the University of Newcastle’s personal graduate attributes to form your script.
 You may be surprised at how tricky it is to get your points across in just one minute so make sure you take the time to plan and prepare.